 This version of Debbie Friedman’s tune was recommended by Tzedek Chicago Hebrew Club member because it is slow, especially on repeats.
 More reasons to appreciate it: graphics are clear and not childish.

 Discussion of pros/cons of five Biblical Hebrew textbooks from R’ Kamionkowski (see above), 2019… don’t think anything new has been published since.
 If anyone knows of a newer resource, please advise.
+The texts she reviews are:

 Audio Biblical Hebrew